matthewkondrak/Predictive-Analysis-Credit-Default/README.md

 Therefore, in addition to the mean baseline model; Decision Tree, Naïve Bayes, KNearest Neighbors, and Logistic Regression baseline models were performed as a point of reference to compare to the tuned models.

+**Feature Engineering**

+To improve the baseline models, feature engineering is performed through the following methods:

+* Multicollinearity Analysis: features with correlation coefficient >= 0.92 will be removed [fig. 7 and 8]

+* Standard Scalar: perform standardization to transform their values with mean value of 0 and variance of 1 [fig. 9]

+* One-Hot Encoding: Other than dropping ‘ID’, one-hot-encoding to categorical data is being conducted to multiple categorical columns and assigned them 0 or 1.
+The encoded variable allows the categorical data ‘SEX’, ‘EDUCATION’, and, ‘MARRIAGE’ [fig. 10]

+**Model Estimation**

+Performed a series of model development approaches through the following steps:

+1. Perform baseline models mentioned in the previous section (mean baseline model, Logistic Regression, Decision Tree, Naive Bayes, k-NN)

+2. Perform GridSearch CV and hyperparameter tuning to improve recall rate and overall accuracy

+3. Implement Stochastic Gradient Descent

+4. Improve tuned models through oversampling and undersampling training data

+5. Review model result through performance metrics in specifically to ROC and PR curve

+6. Propose the best performance model for credit card default rate classification

 ## Conclusion